AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/getting_started.md

 ## Prerequisites

-You need two global dependencies iyour machine:
+You need two global dependencies on your machine:

 - Node.js >= v18 (recommend installing with [nvm](https://github.com/nvm-sh/nvm))
 - Docker (visit [this page of the Docker docs](https://docs.docker.com/get-docker/) on how to install it)